barbeblanche96/Butterfly-classification-spatio-spectral/README.md

 # Butterfly Recognition With Raw Spatio-spectral Images

 This project describes a Novel Statistical Framework for Butterfly Species Recognition Using Raw Spatio-Hyperspectral Images.
 This project presents all the codes implemented for the experiments conducted in this [paper]().
 The experiments were carried out on four butterfly species: Hypolimnas Misippus (HM), Danaus Chrysippus (DC), Amauris Ochlea (AO), and Acraea Egina (AE).
+The project has been conducted under the financial support of International Institute of Tropical Agriculture (IITA) in Benin.

 ## Dataset
 Download the dataset from the following [link](https://zenodo.org/records/14004272) and unzip it in the root directory of the project.